bhavnagit/Calculator/README.md

 # Calculator
-This is a badsic Caculator app.
+This is a basic Caculator app.